Configure message queues

 Example

-Copied to your clipboard<?xml version="1.0"?><config xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="urn:magento:framework-message-queue:etc/topology.xsd"><exchange name="magento-topic-based-exchange1"><binding id="topicBasedRouting2" topic="anotherTopic" destination="topic-queue1"><arguments><!--Not part of our use case, but will be processed if someone specifies them--><argument name="argument1" xsi:type="string">value</argument></arguments></binding><arguments><argument name="alternate-exchange" xsi:type="string">magento-log-exchange</argument></arguments></exchange><exchange name="magento-topic-based-exchange2" type="topic" connection="db"><binding id="topicBasedRouting1" topic="#" destinationType="queue" destination="topic-queue2"/><arguments><argument name="alternate-exchange" xsi:type="string">magento-log-exchange</argument></arguments></exchange></config>
+Copied to your clipboard<?xml version="1.0"?><config xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="urn:magento:framework-message-queue:etc/topology.xsd"><exchange name="magento-topic-based-exchange1"><binding id="topicBasedRouting2" topic="anotherTopic" destination="topic-queue1"><arguments><!-- Optional: additional arguments are processed if specified --><argument name="argument1" xsi:type="string">value</argument></arguments></binding><arguments><argument name="alternate-exchange" xsi:type="string">magento-log-exchange</argument></arguments></exchange><exchange name="magento-topic-based-exchange2" type="topic" connection="db"><binding id="topicBasedRouting1" topic="#" destinationType="queue" destination="topic-queue2"/><arguments><argument name="alternate-exchange" xsi:type="string">magento-log-exchange</argument></arguments></exchange></config>

 exchange element